Daylight Camera Instructions

 Tip: Unplug the battery when you’re not using the camera to save power

-22. Please go to the page How to use your camera for instructions about how to set you camera up.
+22. Please go to the Using Your Camera page for instructions about how to set your camera up.

-Make sure to read through the steps above and do not forget to read the How to use your camera page.
+Make sure to read through the steps above and do not forget to read the Using Your Camera page.